-Now that you know about the universal order fulfillment steps, let’s take a look at the main types of order fulfillment.
+Now that you know about the universal order fulfillment steps, let’s take a look at the main types of order fulfillment systems.
 These include:

 - Self-fulfillment and shipping: This is the model that is used when all of your movements — manufacturing, inventory storage and warehousing operations — occur on the same site.
 In this model, a single operation handles picking, packing and shipping directly to the consumer.

 - Third-party fulfillment: In this model, you give your inventory and outsource fulfillment of it to a third-party.
 Depending on the agreement, it is either you or the manufacturer that handles the order management.
 From there, the order is processed and the package is shipped directly to the customer.